 - M/W Vet (40+)

 - M/W Ultravet (65+)

-Points will be awarded to finishers on each CLASS as follows: 100, 96, 93, 91, 90, 89…
+Points will be awarded to finishers on each category as follows: 100, 96, 93, 91, 90, 89…

 - Coordinator reserves the right to amend the scoring system during the year, with the aim of promoting competition or improving fairness in unforeseen circumstances.

-New for 2014, in the event of a tie in SOUL scores at the conclusion of the league, the outcome will be determined by the head to head scores between the relevant competitors.
+In the event of a tie in SOUL scores at the conclusion of the league, the outcome will be determined by the head to head scores between the relevant competitors.
 This will include any DNF, which will attract a nil score.